The Core Question

 The Verdict

-Base yourself in Cusco if Machu Picchu, the Sacred Valley, and Inca history are your primary reasons for being in Peru — the altitude acclimatisation time is a given, not a penalty.
+Base yourself in Cusco if Machu Picchu getting there, the Sacred Valley, and Inca history are your primary reasons for being in Peru — the altitude acclimatisation time is a given, not a penalty.
 Base yourself in Lima if you are primarily interested in food, Pacific coast culture, or if your Peru trip is short and you want to avoid altitude complications entirely.
-Most itineraries of a week or more should include meaningful time in both: 2–3 nights Lima (bookend the trip), 4–5 nights Cusco with Sacred Valley and Machu Picchu.
+Most itineraries of a week or more should include meaningful time in both: 2–3 nights Lima (bookend the trip), 4–5 nights Cusco with Sacred Valley and Machu Picchu tours.

 Frequently Asked Questions

 Is Cusco or Lima better to visit?
 Both are essential — they offer completely different things.
-Lima for food and Pacific coast culture; Cusco for Inca history and the gateway to Machu Picchu.
+Lima for food and Pacific coast culture; Cusco for Inca history and the gateway to Machu Picchu hotels.

 Can you fly directly to Cusco from London or New York?
 No direct flights exist — Lima is the international hub.
 All international visitors arrive at Lima's Jorge Chávez Airport and connect to Cusco domestically (LATAM, Sky, Avianca — typically $50–120 one-way).